juliosolisar/juliosolisar.github.io/_news/announcement_9.md

 related_posts: false
 ---

 I’m attending the Game Theory, Political Economy & Development conference, organized by Université Mohammed VI Polytechnique (UM6P) in Morocco 🇲🇦.
-I’ll be presenting a poster on consensus in Sub-Saharan Africa.
+I’ll be presenting a poster on consensus in Sub-Saharan Africa